diegozea/mitos-benchmarks/README.md

 ### Optional structural benchmarks (BioStructures + Bio3D)

-- BioStructures (Julia): `julia BioJulia/BioStructuresBench.jl` computes Cα contact maps, distance maps, and an optional contact graph for 4BL0 chain B. Requires `BioStructures`, `Graphs`, and `MetaGraphs` installed in your Julia environment.
-The script skips cleanly if these packages are absent.
+- BioStructures (Julia): `julia --project=.
+BioJulia/BioStructuresBench.jl` computes Cα contact maps, distance maps, and an optional contact graph for 4BL0 chain B. The bundled project includes `BioStructures`, `Graphs`, and `MetaGraphs`; the script skips cleanly if these packages are absent.
 - Bio3D structure (R): `Rscript Bio3D/Structure.R` reads 4BL0, builds a Cα contact map (8 Å), distance matrix, NMA-based DCCM, and a contact-filtered correlation network.
 Requires `bio3d` (already in the conda env) and `igraph` (added to `environment.yml`; the network step is skipped if it is missing).
-- These optional sections are wired into `run_benchmark.jl` and will emit `[SKIP]` messages rather than failing when dependencies are unavailable.
+- These optional sections are wired into `run_benchmark.jl` (run with `julia --project=.`) and will emit `[SKIP]` messages rather than failing when dependencies are unavailable.

 ## MIToS benchmarks